ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `unrecognizedTask`.

-Otherwise, the Leader responds with a body consisting of an `UploadResponse` and the media type `application/dap-report-resp`.
+Otherwise, the Leader responds with a body consisting of an `UploadResponse` and the media type `application/dap-upload-resp`.
 The Leader only includes reports that failed processing in the response.
 For each report that failed to upload, the Leader creates a `ReportUploadStatus` struct and includes the `ReportId` from the input and a `ReportError` {{basic-definitions}} that describes the failure.
+The reports in the response MUST appear in the same order as they did in the request.

-If the Leader does not recognize the `config_id` in the encrypted input share, it sets the error field to `outdated_config`
+The response's Content-Length header ({{!RFC9110, Section 8.6}}) MUST contain `content_length`, the length of the vector of `ReportUploadStatus`.

-(see {{aggregation-helper-init}}).
+If the Leader does not recognize the `config_id` in the encrypted input share, it sets the error field to `outdated_config`.
 When the Client receives an `outdated_config` error, it SHOULD invalidate any cached `HpkeConfigList` and retry with a freshly generated `Report`.
 If this retried upload does not succeed, the Client SHOULD abort and discontinue retrying.

 If a report's ID matches that of a previously uploaded report, the Leader MUST ignore it.
-In addition, it MAY alert the Client with setting the error field to `report_replayed`.
+In addition, it MAY alert the Client with error `report_replayed`.

 The Leader MUST ignore any report pertaining to a batch that has already been collected (see {{replay-protection}} for details).
-The Leader MAY also return `report_replayed` error for this report.
+The Leader MAY also alert the client with error `report_replayed`.

 The Leader MUST ignore any report whose timestamp is outside of the task's `time_interval`.
-When it does so, it SHOULD also set the error field to `report_dropped` for the corresponding report in the response.
+When it does so, it SHOULD also alert the client with `report_dropped`.

 The Leader may need to buffer reports while waiting to aggregate them (e.g., while waiting for an aggregation parameter from the Collector; see